oteroleonardogh/earthquake-challenge-api/README.md

 This will build the API service container and start the three containers defined in the docker-compose.yml file.

+## Testing the Services using Postman

+To test the API services, we have provided a Postman collection.
+You can import this collection by following these steps:

+Open Postman and click on the Import button in the top-left corner of the window.
+Select the Import From Link option, and paste the following link: https://raw.githubusercontent.com/oteroleonardogh>/earthquake-challenge-api/main/postman-collection.json
+Click the Import button, and the collection will be added to your Postman workspace.
+Once you have imported the collection, you can test each of the API services by selecting the appropriate request from the collection and clicking the Send button.
+Make sure to replace any placeholders in the request URL or request body with your own values.

+Note: If you are running the API locally, make sure to update the base URL in each request to http://localhost:8000.

 ## Conclusion

 This project is built using the following libraries and frameworks: